viaacode/event-handler-archived/README.md

 **Note**: As per the aforementioned requirements, this is a Python3 application.
 Check your Python version with `python --version`.
-You may want to substitute the `python` command below with `python3` and if your Python version is < 3.
+You may want to substitute the `python` command below with `python3` if your Python version is < 3.

 1. Start by creating a virtual environment: